 “Asgard is going to undergo a civil war, so she has a lot of things to deal with,” said Moss.
 The editor also said that Malekith will still be around causing trouble.

-The Mighty Thor begins in November.
+The Mighty Thor began in November 2015.

 Written by Sam Humphries.
 Art by Javier Garron.